Frequently Asked Questions About Christianity, Answered Honestly!

 Colossians 2:16-17

-God's word confirms in no uncertain terms that Christ fulfilled each and every type or shadowy typical aspect of the Old Covenant ceremonial laws.
-The very reason why Christians should not judge with respect to meats, times, or holy days, is because those ceremonies were only [skias] or a shadow that was a figure of things to come.
-Like shadows, they were dark outline of the "true" thing that was to come.
-So why should Christians celebrate Passover, when it was the pattern of this true reality that has already come?
-We should not take part in any Christian Seder.
+The reason why Christians should not judge with respect to meats, times, or holy days is because those ceremonies were only a [skias] or shadow that was merely a figure of things to come.
+The were dark patterns showing only the outline of the "true" that was to come.
+Should Christians celebrate Passover, when it was the pattern of this reality of the work of Christ?
+Should we be a part of any Christian Seder?
 The Apostle illustrates that Christ is the body and substance that those shadows (such as the Passover) represented.
-Consequently, to continue to observe those old ceremonies in the New Covenant dispensation is in effect saying, Christ the body has not yet come.
-Most of national Israel do not believe that the Messiah has come, however, this belief is an offense to Christians who in faith know that He truly has come.
+Consequently, to continue to observe the old ceremonies in the New Covenant dispensation is in effect saying, Christ the body has not yet come.
+Most of national Israel do not believe that the Messiah has come, however, this belief is an offense to Christians who know that He has.
 To join them in this ceremony is in effect to deny the gospel of Christ, which is a heresy and rejection of the New Covenant era.
-In the original Passover sign, the firstborn of Israel were saved from the angel or messenger of death by the blood of the sacrifice lamb that marked the door of their house.
+In the original Passover sign, the firstborn of Israel were saved from the angel of death by the blood of the sacrifice lamb that marked the door of their house.
 Again, should we now point back to the old sign after Christ has fulfilled it?
 God forbid!
-Therefore, Christians should not observe the Passover feast as Old Covenant Israel did, and indeed as many Jewish people do today.
+Therefore, Christians should not observe the Passover feast as Old Covenant Israel did and as many Jews do today.
 We should understand that to do so would be to observe the shadow "as if" the true had not yet come in fulfillment of it.
 No conscientious Christian would want to do this.

 Hebrews 9:22-25

-The festivals and sacrifices in the Old Covenant holy Temple weren't meant to literally continue, but to continuae Spiritually in Christ.
-They physical observances were only temporary figures of the true.
+The festivals and sacrifices in the Old Covenant holy Temple weren't meant to continue, they were only temporary figures of the true.
 Likewise, we don't today kill a literal Lamb and spill his blood because we are in the New Covenant observance of Christ.
-In Christ we observe it having put off the sin of the flesh by the blood of this/His Passover sacrifice.
+In Christ we observe it having put off the sin of the flesh by the blood of His Passover sacrifice.
 He has already come as our unleavened bread through which we are purged from the leaven of sin.
-So knowing this, we cannot go back to observances in Old Testament rites that look forward to His coming.
-Even the history of this Jewish custom of putting away leaven from their houses at Passover was that they showed forth Christ until He actually came.
+Knowing this, we cannot go back to observances in Old Testament rites that look forward to His coming.
+Even the history of this Jewish custom of putting away leaven from their houses at Passover was that they showed forth Christ until He came.
+While with the coming of the "true," the shadow is passed away.
 Unfortunately, there are many misguided souls who are attempting to bring it back.

 Luke 22:16-20

 When Christ gathered the Apostles in the small room in Jerusalem, he led them in the annual Seder or Passover dinner.
-It was there that He instituted the Lord's table, effectively doing away with the Old Testament Passover observance.
+And there in instituting the Lord's table, He effectively did away with the Old Testament Passover observance.
 His words, "this do in remembrance of me" is declaring that the Passover festival is replaced by this ritual of His broken Body and His shed blood, and this is the New Covenant ceremony for New Covenant Israel.
-This is our new feast observance that was instituted by Christ, and we cannot righteously go back to observing the Old.
+This is our feast observance that was instituted by Christ, and we cannot righteously go back to observing the Old.

 Luke 22:16-20